-Kate Gilmore, Nishad Prinja, Renee Essess
+Kate Gilmore, Nishad Prinja, and Renee Essess

 Excerpt of performance at the Museum of the City of New York.
 Body tracking using Microsoft’s Kinect with the Visual Gesture Builder and Kinect for Windows SDK in C++.
 OSC-compatible UDP message-sending using OSCPack.
 Sound processing in Cycling '74 Max.
 Sounds played using an audio interface to 4 Bose L1 speakers.